katie123502/BioEC131-Final-Project-VALK/README.md

 ```
 mafft --6merpair --addfragments othersequences referencesequence > output
 ```
 3. Run the indexing and upload scripts on your output file to make them available to JBrowse.
+Make sure to use the full file path to your output files.
 ```
 ./sample_indexing.sh output
 ./jbrowse2_upload_loop.sh output